The Old French William of Tyre and its Continuations

 Miniature from the British Library Henry Yates Thompson ms. 12 (ca 1250) showing William of Tyre discovering the leprosy of the future King Baldwin IV of Jerusalem.

-The project will run for three years from 1 September 2009 under the direction of Professor Peter Edbury.
-He and Dr Massimiliano Gaggero are concentrating on the edition, while Philip Handyside is investigating the translation as his PhD.
+The project began on 1 September 2009 under the direction of Professor Peter Edbury.
+He and Dr Massimiliano Gaggero are preparing the new edition.
+Dr. Philip Handyside, the holder of the project PHD studentship successfully completed his PhD The Old French Translation of William of Tyre in 2012